PDLT-University-of-York/test-split-site/docs/ultra/prepare-site.md

     Add your content to the relevant weekly materials section:

     - **make sure all materials are accessible** (see section below)
+    - **update weekly section titles and descriptions** for your module content by [editing the Learning Module](../ultra/folder-learning-module.md#edit-an-existing-container)
     - **edit placeholder Documents** included in the template or **add your own Documents** as needed.
     - **delete** any unused placeholder Documents or content.
     - **label items and files clearly** to describe the content without having to open it, and give **context on when/how** to use materials.
 [Documents](../ultra/documents.md) are useful for providing text alongside many different content types.